sin5678/inav_cn_wiki/Fixed-wing-guide-for-iNav..md

 * Default PIDs in iNav are mainly for multirotors.
 Find some PIDs [here](https://github.com/iNavFlight/inav/wiki/Tested-PID-values-on-different-types-of-aircrafts#fixed-wing) to use instead and tune from there.
 * If you are flying a plane with rudder, use "set i_yaw = 0".
 * If your plane over corrects when RTH is engaged, try lowering "nav_navr_p" and/or increasing "nav_navr_i".
 Good values to start: "set nav_navr_p = 10"; "set nav_navr_i = 5".
-Also you can lowering "nav_nav_r_d".
-The behaviour of the plane is very different with or w/o wind, so is necessary to test and tweak parameters in both scenaries.
+Also you can lower "nav_navr_d".
+The behaviour of the plane is very different with or w/o wind, so it is necessary to test and tweak parameters in both scenarios.
-* You can see that the plane levels itself fine, but may be that your servos (mainly aileron servos) are working hardly.
-This is a problem for the life of them, and an added draining of overall current.
-To reduce these problems you may want to reduce p_roll, or increase d_roll.
-For pitch servo is the same, but there are less oscillations.
-With rudder servo are almost inexistant.
-Play with the values and test.
+* In "Angle" Mode you don't need high steering surface deflection.
+Set "p_roll" and "p_pitch" just as high that you have 25% of full travel.
+That is a good point to start tweaking the gains from.
+If you use to high values, the plane will oscillate.
 * A good tool for optimize your system is the blackbox logger.
-Some FCs have it and in others is an accesory.
-After the flight you can analize in 'Crhome blackbox explorer' the behaviour of many parameters of your plane and later solve issues or ask for help in the forums.
+Some FCs have it and in others it is an accessory.
+After the flight you can analyze in 'Chrome blackbox explorer' the behaviour of many parameters of your plane and later solve issues or ask for help in the forums.
 With a blackbox log you can also replay all your flight in linux with [mwp tools](https://github.com/stronnag/mwptools).

 ### Step 5, optional things to set up.